How contactless payment works and its benefits to businesses

 Contactless payments include a few different motions, including when customers hover their chip card above your point-of-sale device, when they tap to pay by tapping the card on the device, or when they access their digital wallet by holding their mobile phone or smartwatch near your payment device.

-Contactless payments work via a technology called near field communication (NFC).
+Contactless payments work via a technology called near-field communication (NFC).
 It’s similar to the tech that allows things like digital key fobs to work.
 However, when it comes to contactless payments, NFC is far more secure, enabling mobile phones, tablets, smartwatches, and chipped payment cards to communicate with modern card readers on payment devices and point-of-sale devices.

-Mobile wallets: Smartphone users can set up a mobile wallet by adding their credit cards, debit cards, or other payment info into their devices.
+Mobile wallets: Smartphone users can set up a mobile wallet by adding their credit cards, debit cards, or other payment info to their devices.
 Then, even without their card physically present, they can wave their phone near a contactless payment reader to complete a transaction.

 Smartwatches: Many smartwatches are NFC-enabled and allow users to pay by waving their watch near a contactless payment reader.